Shopping for yellow sticker bargains can become a way of life, rather than just a way to save some money!

 A use-by date on food is about safety.
 This is the most important date to remember.
 Foods can be eaten until the use-by date but not after.
 You will see use-by dates on food that goes off quickly, such as meat products or ready-to-eat salads.

-For the use-by date to be a valid guide, you must carefully follow storage instructions.
-For example, if the instructions on the packaging tell you to refrigerate after opening, you should keep the food in a fridge at 5°C or below.
+To be a good guide, you must carefully follow storage instructions for the use-by date.
+For example, if the instructions on the packaging tell you to refrigerate after opening, you should keep the food in a fridge at five °C or below.

 The freezer is great for storing meat, ready meals, bread and even butter, milk and cream.
 Stick a lolly stick in any yoghurts you have bought and pop them in the freezer, and you then have yummy yoghurt lollipops for the kids.

-Food properly frozen won’t deteriorate and bacteria cannot grow in it, so when frozen it can’t become more unsafe.
-Once defrosted however, the pause button is off.
+Food properly frozen won’t deteriorate, and bacteria cannot grow in it, so it can’t become more unsafe when frozen.
+Once defrosted, however, the pause button is off.
 Only defrost food as you need it and eat it within 24 hours.
 Once food has been defrosted, use it within 24 hours and cook it until steaming hot before serving.

-The video above is a great help to figure out the difference between a best before date and a use by date
+The video above is a great help in figuring out the difference between a best before date and a use-by date.

-Cooking food at the right temperature and for the correct length of time will ensure that any harmful bacteria are killed.
+Cooking food at the right temperature and at the correct time will ensure that any harmful bacteria are killed.
 Always check the advice on food packaging and follow the cooking instructions provided.

 Before you serve white meat and minced meat, make sure it is steaming hot and cooked all the way through.
 When you cut into the thickest part of the meat, check that none of the meat is pink and that any juices run clear.
-In a whole bird this is the area between the leg and the breast.
+This is the area between the leg and the breast in a whole bird.

-Follow this advice when cooking turkey, chicken, duck, goose, pork, minced meat, products such as kebabs, sausages and burgers
+Follow this advice when cooking turkey, chicken, duck, goose, pork, minced meat, kebabs, sausages and burgers.